quaive/quaive.manual/en/workspaces/workspace_overview.rst

 The gearwheel icon opens the settings section.
 Here all metadata of a workspace is stored and managed.
 Also the members of a workspace and the workspaces security settings can be edited in this area.

-Learn more about managing the workspace settings here: :ref:'workspace-settings'
+Learn more about managing the workspace settings here: :ref:`workspace-settings`

 .. image::  images/workspace-settings-general.png